craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - The Marsh Tribe in the East
 - The River Tribe in the North

-We are heading to Outpost Jrakshawn
+We come to Outpost Draksharn where there is a fight - we come upon it;

 ## Stats

 | L. 6 | XP: 16,225 | / 23.0k | (1) Inspiration |